georgecwan/rss2reddit/README.md

 - Make sure that the config.yaml file is indented correctly.
 The indentation should be 2 spaces for each level.
   The program will not be able to read the config file if the indentation is incorrect.

-**KEEP YOUR OWN CONFIG.YAML PRIVATE.
+**KEEP THE CREDENTIALS IN CONFIG.YAML PRIVATE.
 DO NOT SHARE WITH ANYONE ELSE.**

 # Running the Script
 You can run the script using either a Python virtual environment or a Docker container.